 Staff serve in a support role and are not members of the Advisory Committee.

 Quorum and Procedures:

-A quorum will be a majority of the appointed members and must include at least one (1) of the Council members appointed.
+A quorum will be a majority of the appointed members.

-Where quorum is present, minutes prepared by the Secretary shall go forward to Council.
+Where quorum is present, minutes prepared by the Recording Clerk shall go forward to Council.

-Where a quorum is not present, notes of the meeting shall go forward for receipt and consideration at the next convenient meeting of Council.
+Where quorum is not present, notes of the meeting shall go forward for receipt and consideration at the next convenient meeting of Council.

-The meetings are scheduled bi-monthly or as required and may be cancelled or re-scheduled at the call of the Chair.
+The meetings four to six times per year and may be cancelled or rescheduled at the call of the Chair.
 Meetings are not typically scheduled in August and December.

-When a Committee makes a recommendation for Council Action, it shall go forward to Council for consideration as a specific item within the Minutes prepared by the Secretary.
+When a Committee makes a recommendation, it shall go forward to Council for consideration as a specific item within the Minutes prepared by the Recording Clerk.

-Working Groups or sub-committees may be established by the Multicultural Advisory Committee to pursue specific projects and issues.
+Working Groups or sub-committees may be established by the COSAC to pursue specific projects and issues.
 Committee working groups and sub-committees do not typically receive support from staff or the City Clerk's Office.